Runit Island: Illness of army personnel

-Some of the US army personnel who participated in the dome construction and transport of radioactive materials claim that illnesses that developed years later are a result of having been exposed without protection.
-Some of these have died of cancer and others have become sick.
+Some of the US Army personnel who participated in the dome construction and transport of radioactive materials claim that illnesses that developed years later are a result of having been exposed without protection.
+Some of them have died of cancer and others have become sick.
 The US government denies that there is any connection between the work on the island and the health problems and has so far refused to offer any compensation for the illnesses associated with the construction of Runit Dome.